jiyeow/jy_project/README.md

 Only consistent correlations were found between Flow and DRP, TP, and TSS concentrations for event samples.

+## Summary finding
+Key note:
+Catchment 11 has smaller aeral extent of BMPs implementation; catchment 12 has larger aereal extent of BMPs implementation.

+a) Is analyte concentration higher in one catchment than the other? <br>
+Yes, significant differences were found in some of the analytes at these two catchments.
+Higher TP, TSS, NOx, and TN concentrations were found in catchment 11.
+However, DRP concentration appeared to be higher in catchment 12. <br>

+b) Is analyte load higher in one catchment than the other? <br> TP, TSS, NOx, and TN loads were consistenly higher in the catchment 11 during all monitoring years.
+Meanwhile, DRP loads were higher in catchment 11 during 2016 and 2017, but became lower than catchment 12 during 2018.

+c) How does environmental factor (flow, precipitation, and temperature) affect analyte concentration and load? <br>
+Only flow rates showed consistent and significant correlations with DRP, TP, and TSS concentrations of event samples.

 ## Supplemental information
-Codes for all data analysis can be found [here](https://github.com/jiyeow/jy_project/blob/master/ABE516x_finalproject.ipynb) Codes for weather data scrapping can be found [here](https://github.com/jiyeow/jy_project/blob/master/Weather_scrapping.ipynb)
+Codes for all data analysis can be found [here](https://github.com/jiyeow/jy_project/blob/master/ABE516x_finalproject.ipynb) <br>
+Codes for weather data scrapping can be found [here](https://github.com/jiyeow/jy_project/blob/master/Weather_scrapping.ipynb) <br>

-Box plots of nutrient/sediment concentrations.
+Box plots of nutrient/sediment concentrations. <br>
 <kbd>
 <img src="https://github.com/jiyeow/jy_project/blob/master/Box%20plot%20ofDRP.png" height="250"> <br>
 Fig S1: DRP (mg/L) concentration at catchment 11 and 12 between 2015 and 2018.